cephie-studios/pfcontrol-2/README.md

    ```

 2. Create an environment file
-   Copy the example and update environment variables into `.env.development`
+   Copy the example and update environment variables into `.env.development`.

-   Fill in required secrets (API keys, DB URLs).
-Ask project maintainers if you need values.
+   > **Note:** For full functionality, you must set up PostgreSQL and Redis and provide the correct connection URLs in your `.env.development` file.
+   > If you are unable to set up these services locally, you can still run the frontend, but backend features will be limited or unavailable.
+   > If you need help or require development environment variables, join our [Discord server](https://pfconnect.online/discord), create a ticket, and ask for assistance.

 3. Start the development environment
    ```